akhepcat/FlexibleFirewall/README.md

 * Use the T prefix for tcp-only, U for udp only.
 No prefix means both TCP and UDP
 * You can specify 'I' for ICMP, and then the 'port' become the ICMP type.
 * You cannot mix ICMP and TCP/UDP on the same tuple - use separate entries.
+* A suffix of 'S' will enforce the equivalent source port, which is great for DHCP rules
 * IPv6 addresses work here as well:  2000::beef:cafe;T25
 * Destination forwarding can also specify ranges of ports:  U32768-32999
 * You can specify multiple-same ports or hosts for multiple tuple-rules